 2014 ($25,000) DIAMOND

 2012 ($12,000) DIAMOND

 2011 ($2,500) SILVER

 2010 ($1,000) BRONZE

 We hold no claims of ownership to the referenced articles, screenshots, or photos that are public information online.
 All photo references and commentary articles have been carefully researched, reported, and solely intended for criticism, comment, and nonprofit educational purpose to inform the public.
 Subjects not referenced with facts should be considered opinion.
 Testimonies from sources/interviews, comments, criticism, and articles are released without malice (i.e., without intent to harm) to any parties and intended solely for educational purposes.
-If any content herein can be proven to be untrue, incorrect, or illegal it will be corrected or deleted immediately, The opinions and beliefs of the contributors to this website and those of it's administration are the result of many hours of intensive research and are protected by the First Amendment to the United States Constitution.
+If any content herein can be proven to be untrue, incorrect, or illegal it will be corrected or deleted immediately.
 BCR Watch is not affiliated with Big Cat Rescue Corp..
 Any confusion related to perceived similarities is unintentional.